Old All Saints Church, Nuneham Courtenay: History

 The church was sited conveniently for the earl and his family, but not for the parishioners living in the relocated village.
 In 1880 the third parish church was built, this one next to the new village, and the original church (the subject of this article) was converted for use as a private chapel for the family and refurnished.
 It was declared redundant on 8 May 1980, and was vested in the Churches Conservation Trust on 28 October 1981.
-For visitor access, a key can be obtained from the Global Retreat Centre nearby.

 Architecture

 Exterior

 The church is built of limestone ashlar and has a copper-covered dome.
 Its design is said to be based on one of the temples of Palmyra.
 The plan of the church is rectangular, with projections on each side.
 The principal front is the north, said to resemble the entrance front of Chiswick House.
 This has a projecting portico with six Ionic columns and a semicircular Diocletian window on each side of the portico.
 The portico is surmounted with an entablature consisting of a dentil cornice and a triangular pediment.
 The wall at the back of the portico contains a blind doorway and blind arches.
 The south front also has a pediment but this is enclosed.
 It has a central doorway with wrought iron gates.
 The east and west fronts are semicircular and are surmounted with half domes.
 The west front contains an entrance porch with Ionic columns.
 The main central dome contains four Diocletian windows.
 On the exterior of the east wall is a large memorial that was moved from the earlier church.